-Before undertaking the full structural model estimation, we establish model-free evidence of regime change in the conduct of monetary policy over our sample.
-To do so, we document the existence of decades-long deviations of the real federal funds rate from a widely used measure of the neutral rate of interest, as in Bianchi, Lettau, and Ludvigson (2022).
+Before undertaking the full structural model estimation, we establish model-free evidence of regime change in the conduct of monetary policy over our sample by documenting the existence of decades-long deviations of the real federal funds rate from a widely used measure of the neutral rate of interest, as in Bianchi, Lettau, and Ludvigson (2022).
 We refer to the difference between the two as the monetary policy spread, or mps for brevity.
-We estimate infrequent nonrecurrent regime shifts, i.e., "structural breaks," in the mean of mps that divide the sample from 1961:Q1 to 2020:Q1 into three distinct subperiods: a "Great Inflation" regime (1961:Q1-1978:Q3), a "Great Moderation" regime (1978:Q4-2001:Q3), and a "Post Millennial" regime (2001:Q4-2020:Q1).
-The estimates imply the existence of quantitatively important structural change in the mean of mps across these regime subperiods, with the Great Inflation and Post Millennial subperiods representing extended accommodative episodes in monetary history, and the Great Moderation subperiod an extended restrictive episode.
-We take these infrequent breaks to be model-free estimates on the timing of realized regime changes in the conduct of monetary policy over the course of our sample, and use the structural model to assess whether estimated policy rules actually shifted across these subperiods.
+We estimate infrequent nonrecurrent regime shifts, i.e., "structural breaks," in the mean of mps that divide the sample from 1961:Q1 to 2020:Q1 into three distinct subperiods: a "Great Inflation" regime (1961:Q1-1978:Q3), a "Great Moderation" regime (1978:Q4-2001:Q1), and a "Post Millennial" regime (2001:Q2-2020:Q1).
+We use these estimates to pin down the timing of realized regime changes in monetary policy over our sample, while the structural model is used to assess whether estimated policy rules actually shifted across these exogenously identified subperiods.
 We find that they did, with the Great Moderation regime exhibiting a much more hawkish policy rule compared to the dovish Great Inflation and Post Millennial regimes.

-Our main empirical results from the structural model estimation may be summarized as follows.
-First, from the high frequency component of our structural estimation we find that investors seldom learn only about conventional monetary policy shocks from central bank announcements.
-Instead, our estimates imply that jumps in financial market variables are typically the result of a mix of factors, including revisions in investor beliefs about the economic state and/or future regime change in the conduct of monetary policy, which endogenously cause subjective reassessments of financial market risk.
+Our main empirical results may be summarized as follows.
+First, the estimates imply that investors seldom learn only about conventional monetary policy shocks from central bank announcements.
+Instead, jumps in financial market variables are typically the result of a mix of factors, including revisions in investor beliefs about the economic state and/or about near-term regime change in monetary policy conduct.
 Indeed, the most quantitatively important FOMC announcements in our sample are associated with large high frequency revisions in professional forecasts of inflation and GDP growth, as well as jumps in federal funds futures and the stock market.
 These fluctuations are themselves associated with announcement-driven revisions in the composition of primitive shocks that investors perceive are hitting the economy.
-For example, the FOMC announcement of January 22, 2008-at the height of the Great Financial Crisis-is associated with a 2.6% decline in the stock market but a 0.2% increase in professional forecasts of one-year-ahead inflation.
-Our estimates imply that the market's nosedive in the minutes surrounding this announcement was driven almost entirely by large downward revisions in investors' nowcasts for aggregate demand and for the S&P 500 earnings share of output, the combination of which outweighed other announcement-related factors that contributed to a rise in the market, such as the perception of an accommodative monetary policy shock and faster trend economic growth.
+For example, the FOMC announcement of January 22, 2008-at the height of the Great Financial Crisis-is associated with a 1.9% decline in the stock market but a 0.2% increase in professional forecasts of one-year-ahead inflation.
+Our estimates imply that the market's nosedive in the minutes surrounding this announcement was driven by large downward revisions in investor nowcasts of aggregate demand and the earnings share of output, and an upward revision in risk premia.
+These forces outweighed other announcement-related factors that contributed to a rise in the market, such as the perception of an accommodative monetary policy shock and faster trend economic growth.
 By contrast, the jump upward in the inflation outlook was driven almost entirely by an upward revision in the nowcast for markups, which outweighed the negative contribution from lower perceived demand.